The Master's Decree: 20 Centuries Later

 The world as we knew it came to an abrupt stop as the deadly Covid-19 virus began to spread globally.
 Contrasting with the greatest economy the world has known, the expansion of materialism beyond imagination, and the commercial pride of man at its zenith, we are now fearful, diminished masses who have lost their liberty and are commanded by politicians to be confined to our homes.
 Stores and factories are shut: some never to open again.
 No amount of entertainment softens the blow of daily death tolls.
 And, lost liberty and state control stings the soul.
 The year 2020 is the year the world was brought to its knees.
 It is a reckoning... a warning... about how the judgement of God can happen in an instant: that at His rebuke everything is shaken that can be.

 Wake up Church!
 Wake up Church leadership!
 While you have debated church growth strategies and attended endless seminars on being seeker-friendly, your church building has been replaced by Zoom, Skype, and Facebook.
 And, take to heart the days we are living in: reports of record numbers of people watching online-services and receiving Christ is an eye-opener.
 Some may never attend a physical church service when things settle.
 That argues a need for an Upper Room experience and the Holy Spirit's leading like nothing before.
-Looking back to our roots, we know the first church building was built in the 3rd century.
-How did the Church body grow without being seeker-friendly and amused with the arts or without a cafe in the lobby?
+Looking back to our roots; it is obvious the Church body grew without being seeker-friendly and amused with the arts or without a cafe in the lobby.
 It was built by the word of the testimonies of those who KNEW Jesus intimately and by demonstration and power: the gifts of the Holy Spirit!
 Wake up pastors.
 Pray, teach the Word, and boldly call people to get empowered by the Holy Spirit to reach their generation.
 Get yourself and your flock ready for the harvest.
 "The Times They Are A-Changin"!

 We have the same opportunity the disciples had: to talk with God each day and share His grace and salvation with those He puts before us.
 As Mary told the wedding servers, "Whatever He says, do it."
 That command is for us as well.
 It is easier than you might think.
 The next time someone says, "Have a nice day", answer them with, "and you have a wonderful life; and if I don't see you again, I'll see you in Heaven."
 If they say "yes you will", then ask them to look you up when they get there.
 If they pause, inform them that "it's free to get in.
 All you need to know is the user name and password.
 Want to know them?"
 If you have a smile on your face, they usually say "yes".
 That's your chance to share the Gospel: "The user name is Jesus; and the password is the cross".
 Then smile, and trust God to direct you from there!